mheene/bufr-grammar/README.md

 The rules for applying and combining the descriptors are our grammar.

-Note: You can find the grammar in BNF-style convention for the Java programming language on Oracle website  or in antlr-style on github.
+Note: You can find the [grammar in BNF-style convention for the Java programming language on Oracle website](https://docs.oracle.com/javase/specs/jls/se7/html/jls-18.html) or in [antlr-style on github](https://github.com/antlr/grammars-v4/tree/master/java).

- ... (can than be described my a grammar like Java, python, ... .
+In case of BUFR WMO maintains the specification in a human readable document while a machine readable grammar does not exists.
+Furthermore no reference implementation of the BUFR specification exists.

+# BUFR decoders and encoders

+As mention before no reference BUFR decoder or encoder exists.
+Nevertheless many BUFR decoders and encoders exists mostly developed by persons from the meteorological community.
+While writing a simple parser for CSV, JSON or XML isn't in most cases a big deal writing a BUFR decoder or encoder is different.
+Without having implemented a BUFR decoder or encoder yet I assume it is more a task of several 100 or even 1000 hours.

  Obviously a replication descriptor can't be at the end.
 The